SteelCompendium/data-gen/Draw Steel Rules.md

 ### AREA ABILITIES

 Area abilities cover an area, creating an effect within that area that lets you target multiple creatures or objects at once.
 When an ability allows you to create an area of effect, you are sometimes given a distance, noted as “within X,” that describes how many squares away from you the area can be.
-If an area ability doesn’t originate from you, at least 1 square of the area of effect must be within that distance and your line of effect.
+If an area ability doesn’t originate from you, then at least 1 square of the area of effect must be within that distance and your line of effect.
 This square is referred to as the origin square of the area of effect.
 The area of effect can spread from the origin square however you choose, as long as the area of effect conforms to the shape and arrangement rules of that particular area.

 Unless otherwise noted, area abilities don’t pass through solid barriers such as walls or ceilings or spread around corners.
 These obstructions stop areas from spreading.
 As long as you have line of effect and distance to the origin square, you can place an area ability to include one or more squares where you don’t have line of effect (see Line of Effect below).